Populating the upper black hole mass gap through stellar collisions in young star clusters: Results

 As Figure \ref{fig:BH_vs_ZAMS} and Table \ref{table:comparison} show, BHs with masses within or above the pair-instability mass gap form most readily in the simulations with primordial mass segregation and which treat giant collisions in the sticky sphere approximation.
 This is as anticipated: primordial mass segregation leads to more massive star collisions and the sticky sphere approximation leads to more significant mass growth during the collisions.

 As the lower two panels of Figure \ref{fig:BH_vs_ZAMS} show, we find that the envelope ejection prescription for giant collisions leads to a population of BHs with masses lower that those predicted from single star evolution.
 In this limit, if a giant star (en route to stellar core collapse and BH formation) collides with another star and loses its envelope, core growth may be inhibited such that at the time of core collapse, the core mass is lower than if the star had evolved uninterrupted.
 In this case, a lower mass BH results in a process we label as an ``inverse runaway.''
 This effect is most pronounced if the giant collides with a low-mass main sequence star, in which case the new giant formed through the collision has an envelope significantly less massive than its pre-collision progenitor.
 As pointed out in \citet{Kremer2020}, for a non-mass-segregated cluster where stars of all masses are equally mixed, massive stars are most likely to undergo collisions with low-mass MS stars, simply because these stars dominate the assumed IMF.
 However, for a mass-segregated cluster where stars tend to interact with other stars of similar total mass (see Figure \ref{fig:avg_mass}), collisions with mass ratios near unity are more common.
 Thus, in a primordially segregated cluster, giants typically collide with MS stars that are more massive compared to those in non-segregated clusters.
 As a result, MS--giant collisions preferentially create collision products with a higher envelope mass (therefore yielding more massive BHs) in initially segregated clusters compared to clusters that are not primordially segregated (which produce lower-mass BHs; compare the bottom-left and bottom-right panels in Figure \ref{fig:BH_vs_ZAMS}).
+Note that even in the ``envelope ejection'' limit, a population of overmassive BHs may still form through the standard runaway process, depending upon the collision histories.
+Indeed, in the bottom two panels of Figure \ref{fig:BH_vs_ZAMS}, two distinct BH populations are visible, particularly notable for initial masses in the range $20-40\,M_{\odot}$.
+Here, the location of a given BH in the overmassive versus the undermassive population is determined by its specific collision history.